baverman/snaked/README.rst

 - pyflakes integration (very basic now)
 - Goto line on ``<ctrl>l``
 - Goto dir on ``<ctrl><alt>l``
+- Session to store opened editors on application quit.

 Current progress may be seen in `@a_bobrov <http://twitter.com/a_bobrov>`_.